Capability

 Passivate and Topcoat Options

-After plating, zinc-nickel parts receive a passivate layer that boosts corrosion resistance and gives the part its final color.
-CMC runs clear, black, and yellow passivate variants — all in trivalent chromium chemistry, fully hexavalent-chromium-free, and meeting RoHS, REACH, and end-of-life vehicle directives.
+After plating, zinc-nickel parts receive a passivate layer and corrosion resistance and gives the part its final color.
+CMC runs clear and black passivate variants — all in trivalent chromium chemistry, fully hexavalent-chromium-free, and meeting RoHS, REACH, and end-of-life vehicle directives.

 For the most demanding applications, an additional topcoat/seal can be applied over the passivate, adding a final layer of corrosion protection and friction control.
 The combination of zinc-nickel plating, trivalent passivate, and topcoat is what carries hardware through the 1,000+ hour salt-spray specifications that modern automotive and commercial vehicle OEMs publish.